Richard L. Schwab

 - Raymond Neag Endowed Professor of Educational Leadership

-Richard L. Schwab’s experience in education has spanned three decades, beginning with a job in Chelmsford, Mass. as an eighth grade history teacher.
+Richard L. Schwab’s experience in education has spanned four decades, beginning with a job in Chelmsford, Mass. as an eighth grade history teacher.
 He went on to earn both a master’s degree and doctorate in educational administration at UConn, before spending 10 years on the education faculty at the University of New Hampshire.
 He spent the next eight years at Drake University in Des Moines, Iowa, where he served three years as head of its Department of Educational Administration, and then five years as Dean of the School of Education.
 In 1997, he returned to his alma mater to serve as dean of the Neag School of Education.
 Dean Schwab served 12 years as dean from 1997 to 2009 before returning to the faculty as a Raymond Neag Endowed Professor of Educational Leadership.
 In July 2014, he returned as dean to lead the Neag School in implementing the University of Connecticut’s New Academic Plan.
 With his return, Dean Schwab is the longest-serving dean in the history of the Neag School of Education and the only UConn alum to hold that position.

 During his 12 years as dean, Dr. Schwab worked with faculty to craft and implement two strategic plans to raise the quality of programs, research and scholarship, while moving the school toward its goal of becoming one of the top education schools in the country.
 The effort sparked the interest of Ray Neag, an UConn alum and successful entrepreneur, who decided to make what he called a “strategic investment” in the school and in public education.
 His $21 million gift in 1999 was, at the time, the largest any school of education had ever received, and today remains the largest in UConn’s history.